HINTS+ Exam

 Labyrinthitis and vestibular neuritis:

-These are 2 different forms of an inner ear infection or acute unilateral vestibulopathy (typically viral in nature) with labyrinthitis resulting in hearing loss.
-Both have a good prognosis, but evidence based practice includes early referral to vestibular therapy to ensure recovery has been maximized.
+These are two different inner ear conditions: vestibular neuritis (also known as acute unilateral vestibulopathy, or AUVP) and labyrinthitis.
+Both are typically viral in nature, with labyrinthitis also involving hearing loss.
+Both generally have a good prognosis, but evidence-based practice supports early referral to vestibular therapy to help maximize recovery.
 (Tokle 2020)

 Labyrinthitis vs AICA Stroke: